 1) Vocal Cord Strengthening Exercises

-In doing so, it is the manner of comfort and ease in which vibration is attained by the vocal cords that produces high sound.
+In doing so, it is the manner of comfort and ease in which vibration is attained by the vocal cords that produce high sound.
 On the other hand, if you have thick vocal cords, their tendency is not to vibrate with great ease, so, the sound created is lower.
 In this case, there is no remedy to alter your vocal cords from being thin to become thick or vice versa.
 But you can do something to improve your vocal ability whether in singing or any other purposes by just performing some stretching exercises.

 In this exercise, your aim is to enhance the vibration of your voice in singing or in speaking.
 If you can stretch your vocal cords to be tighter by way of exercising, your sound will be more powerful.
 A lot of students in music believe in the theory of simple singing practice as the best exercise for the voice.
-They further believe that it’s all what it takes in strengthening their vocal cords, and increase their vocal range.
+They further believe that it’s all that it takes in strengthening their vocal cords and increase their vocal range.

 But this theory is more of a myth; one of the essential exercises to train your vocal cords is the way you use the air that you breathe to produce the sound that you need in singing.
 If you want to use less air in singing, you have to look for the appropriate exercise intended for that purpose.
 You should be able to balance the amount of air that you need which depends on the kind of sound that you want to produce.
 In performing vocal strength exercises, the more you can control how your vocal cords vibrate, the more you can improve your vocal range.